Skip to content

-According to Clyde & Co Report, continuing economic uncertainty has muted investor appetite for start-ups, particularly in the insurtech space, and has started to dampen enthusiasm for M&A transactions, impacting corporate business for investment banks and law firms (see Mergers & Acquisitions Activity in 2023).
+According to Clyde & Co Report, continuing economic uncertainty has muted investor appetite for start-ups, particularly in the insurtech space, and has started to dampen enthusiasm for M&A transactions, impacting corporate business for investment banks and law firms (see Mergers & Acquisitions Activity).

 MGA space remains buoyant, particularly in London and Europe.
 China is opening up for cross-border business.